 Sanwits’s menu is compact, but freewheeling, showcasing the sandwich experiments of partner Gerry Lee Danzil, who joins Oabel and Eric Lazaro, both of popular Filipino-Hawaiian restaurant Le Petit Vibe (set to leave its Côte-des-Neiges location on March 13), for the project.

 Expect options like the “Beep Beep,” featuring corned beef and halloumi cheese in Challah bread, “Jack’s BBQ” with pulled jackfruit and coleslaw in a brioche bun, and the “SLT,” where Spam gets layered with tomatoes, pineapple jam, and teriyaki sauce between slices of pumpernickel.
-Departing from traditional “sandwich” classification, the Manok Canten Burrito stuffs two Filipino classics — chicken adobo and pancit (noodles) — into an extra-large flour tortilla.
+Departing from the traditional “sandwich” classification, the Manok Canten Burrito stuffs two Filipino classics — chicken adobo and pancit (noodles) — into an extra-large flour tortilla.

-“We’ve been wanting to open a sandwich shop since even before Le Petit Vibe,” Oabel says, though explains that initial plans for one a couple years back, out in Côte-des-Neiges, fell through.
+“We’ve been wanting to open a sandwich shop since even before Le Petit Vibe,” Oabel says, though he explains that initial plans for one a couple of years back, out in Côte-des-Neiges, fell through.
 Now, he says the trio is excited to be branching out to a prime-time downtown location and “bringing something different to the area.”